 Cleansing your face strips away your skin's natural oils, and if you don't replace them your skin will do it for you, producing even more oil than before.

-This homemade face moisturizer recipe includes peppermint and tea tree to balance oil production and eliminate acne-causing bacteria.
+This homemade face moisturizer recipe includes peppermint and tea tree to rejuvenate your skin's oil levels and cleanse acne-causing bacteria.
 Aloe vera and witch hazel calm irritation and promote healthy skin.

 1/3 cup (75ml) Grapeseed OR Jojoba oil

 1 teaspoon (5ml) Vitamin E